 An ordinary project brief makes you call time on the ideation stage, then select a few ideas to develop, and finally decide on a design direction to follow.

 8. Projects help you to build a portfolio.

-UX Academy students graduate with a portfolio of work and two large “capstone” projects
+UX Academy students graduate with a portfolio of work and three main “capstone” projects

 One of the happy side-effects of learning design through projects is that you can quickly produce a body of work to include in your design portfolio.

 Many employers are happy to see student work in a portfolio as long as it is relevant to their industry and demonstrates appropriate discipline and quality.

 Last but definitely not least, perhaps the most enjoyable part of learning design through projects is that you are constantly completing work.

 We’re all familiar with the dopamine buzz when we complete a project, take a step back, and feel pride in what we’ve achieved.
 During my time studying on Design 101 I got hooked on completing projects, which ultimately led me to keep learning, continue designing, and switch careers—even though I initially enrolled just to test the water.